7 Steps for Penetration Testing: Why Penetration Testing?

-Penetration testing or pen testing is types of security testing where cyber security specialists find out the vulnerabilities in a application, network or server that attackers can exploit.
-In this post, we will focus on the steps for penetration testing and required tools and techniques for penetration testing.
+Penetration testing or pen testing is a type of security testing where cyber security specialists find out the vulnerabilities in an application, network, or server that attackers can exploit.
+In this post, we will focus on the steps for penetration testing and the required tools and techniques for penetration testing.

 Steps for Penetration Testing

 What are the steps for penetration testing?
-There are seven (07) stages of penetration testing to find out the vulnerabilities in a application.
-The main purpose of penetration testing is to identify the all security vulnerabilities of a system such as application, network, servers, computer, firewalls.
+There are seven (07) stages of penetration testing to find out the vulnerabilities in an application.
+The main purpose of penetration testing is to identify all security vulnerabilities of a system such as applications, networks, servers, computers, and firewalls.

-To accomplish the penetration testing of a system, there need some sequential steps, which are as follows:
+To accomplish the penetration testing of a system, there are some sequential steps, which are as follows:

 1. Planning